agentgt/jirm/README.md

 </dependency>
 ```

+Alternatively if you want to use only the [SQL Placeholder templates](https://github.com/agentgt/jirm/tree/master/jirm-core/README.md)
+you only need `jirm-core`.

 JirmFactory
 -----------

 You need a JirmFactory to use Jirm.
 Right now Spring JDBC is the only implementation but it is
 trivial to support other JDBC wrappers by implementing `SqlExecutor` interface.

+*Why choose Spring JDBC?* - Because its an extremly mature JDBC wrapper that does most things correctly
+(exception handling and transactions).

 Spring Config:
 ```xml